After installing Exchange Server 2016, the next step is to configure external DNS in Exchange…

 The only explanation is that it was set by someone else because you can adjust the value.
 If that is not the case, it’s because you had an Exchange Server 2010 in the organization.
 You installed an Exchange Server 2013/2016 in the organization next to the Exchange Server 2010.
 The Exchange Server 2013/2016 will copy the Exchange Transport dumpster settings from Exchange Server 2010.

 The Exchange Transport dumpster is only for Exchange 2007/2010.
 In Exchange 2013/2016/2019, it’s the Safety Net.
 Did you already uninstall Exchange Server 2010?
 Go to the next step to set the SafetyNetHoldTime to the default value of 2 days.
 If you still have Exchange 2010 running in coexistence with Exchange Server 2016/2019, let’s have a look at it.

-Log into Exchange Server 2010.
+Sign in to Exchange Server 2010.
 Run Exchange Management Shell as administrator.
 Run the cmdlet in Exchange Server 2010.
 It’s showing the MaxDumpsterTime default value of 7 days.

 The MaxDumpsterTime default value is 7 days.

 [PS] C:\>Get-TransportConfig | Select MaxDumpsterTime MaxDumpsterTime --------------- 7.00:00:00

 In the next part, you will set the SafetyNetHoldTime in Exchange Server 2013/2016/2019.
 This will help you to keep the mail.que from growing.